-Exploring the creative process of your idea.
-Three possible configurations of this experience: a weekly series, one day workshop, or a weekend retreat.
+Explore the creative process of your idea.
+There are three suggested configurations of this experience: a weekly series, a one day workshop, or a weekend retreat.
 Using Mark Turner’s book Your Table of Creation the participants contemplate their own creations through the three stages: Inspiration, Execution and Exhibition.
-When we lead the event, the spiritual basis for the creation process is woven throughout.
-You could contract Mark to lead the event, or study the book and lead your own group through it with discussion.
+This is an opportunity for an artist or experienced creator in your community to study the book and lead your group through it supplementing their own experiences as illustrations.

-We are now building a series of video playlists as a version of this Art Conversation Event.
+We are now building a series of video playlists to supplement this event, view as a discussion group, or use by individuals.
 Access it HERE.

 The weekly series facilitates each participant to develop their own creation as they practice the aspects of each stage, so that their idea can advance along with the classes.